Shirsendu1260/snake-xenzia-clone/README.md

 # snake-xenzia-clone

-<strong>Description</strong>: A Python-made game where a Snake chases a Fruit to eat and survive.
+<strong>Description</strong>: A Python-made game inspired from Nokia's famous retro game 'Snake Xenzia', where a snake has to eat fruits to grow and by which the user scores.
 This game is completely built with Python with the help of 'pygame' module.

 <strong>How it looks like:</strong>